alonrot/classified_regression/README.md

 > https://arxiv.org/abs/2010.08669
 > Status: Under review

 The user can run a 1D example where the algorithm finds the optimum on a constrained minimization problem with a single constraint.
 The objective f to be minimized is modeled with a standard GP.
 The constraint g is modeled with GPCR, i.e., the novel GP model proposed in this paper.
-Such model handles a hybrid set of observations: discrete labels (failure/success) and continuous values (obtained only upon success) and also estimates the constraint thresold from data.
+Such model handles a hybrid set of observations: discrete labels (failure/success) and continuous values (obtained only upon success) and also estimates the constraint threshold from data.

 Requirements
 ============

 The algorithm runs in Python >= 3.7, and is developed under [BoTorch](https://botorch.org/).
 [BoTorch](https://botorch.org/) is a flexible framework for developing new Bayesian optimization algorithms.
-It builts on [Pytorch](https://pytorch.org/) and uses [scipy Python optimizers](https://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html) for GP model fitting and acquisition function optimization.
+It builds on [Pytorch](https://pytorch.org/) and uses [scipy Python optimizers](https://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html) for GP model fitting and acquisition function optimization.

 > If your python installation does not meet the minimum requirement, we recommend creating a virtual environment with the required python version.
 For example, [Anaconda](https://www.anaconda.com/distribution/) allows this, and does not interfere with your system-wide Python installation underneath.